mapproxy/mapproxy/doc/configuration_examples.rst

       type: wms
       req:
         url: http://localhost:42423/service
-        layers: aerial_overlay
+        layers: aerial
         transparent: true

-You can now use the cache for every WMS, TMS or WMTS.
+You can now use the cache in all MapProxy services.
 WMS GetMap requests will return the image with the requested format.
-With TMS and WMTS you can only request PNG tiles, but the actual content type may differ, depending on the content of the image.
-You can check the real content-type of the image by reading the header of the respone.
-Fully opaque tiles have the content-type ``image/jpeg`` and tiles with transparency have the type ``image/png``.
+With TMS or WMTS you can only request PNG tiles, but the actual response image is either PNG or JPEG.
+The HTTP `content-type` header is set accordingly.
+This is supported by all web browsers.

-See :ref:`mapproxy.yaml configuration <caches> for further configuration informations for caches.

 Cache vector data
 =================